dirkdesmet/pwa-styling-upscale-van-marcke/README.md

 ```

 ## Note:
-All the content of the html files is used in the SAP Upscale Workbench under `Content Management > Custom HTML > footer`
+All the content of the html files is used in the SAP Upscale Workbench under `Content Management > Custom HTML > footer OR Van Marcke styling variables`